 Sit-on-top vs sit-in kayak stability

-The height of the seat in a kayak has a big impact on stability, with seats mounted high above the waterline decreasing stability and lower seats increasing it.
+The seat height in a kayak has a big impact on stability, with seats mounted high above the waterline decreasing stability and lower seats increasing it.
 Fishing kayaks frequently have seats mounted higher off the water to allow for better casting.
 This means they must be wider or fuller in the ends to have the same stability.

 Fullness in the ends is a fancy way of describing how far the width of the boat is carried toward the bow and stern.
 A kayak with a boxy shape, when viewed from above, is said to have fuller ends than one that’s more diamond-shaped.
 The boxier the boat looks from above, the more stable it will be at a given width.